-- 467 Figure 4 compares the simulated discharge against observations for selected stream gauging stations (section 2). - 468 Those stations are located near the mouth of large rivers (Danube, Rhine, Rhone, Elbe and Seine) but also - 469 include a few locations further upstream the same rivers or at major tributaries (Fig.3).
-The comparison is - 470 performed for the period 1990-2000, except for the Rhone at Beaucaire and the Danube at Svistov for which the - 471 observed stream gauge data cover only a shorter period.
-Overall, the model reproduces the observations well, both in terms of amplitude and seasonality, except for the Elbe at Neu Darchau, for which the temporal variability is well captured but the absolute discharge is overestimated.
+365 Figure 4 compares the simulated discharge against observations for selected stream gauging stations (section 2).

+Those stations are located near the mouth of large rivers (Danube, Rhine, Rhone, Elbe and Seine) but also performed for the period 1990-2000, except for the Rhone at Beaucaire and the Danube at Svistov for which the observed stream gauge data cover only a shorter period.
+Overall, the model reproduces the observations well, is well captured but the absolute discharge is overestimated.